 We want people to feel at home in their skin, while we care for our home on this earth.
 This earth produces the ingredients that so beautifully care for our skin, and it is our responsibility to help nourish the earth that so generously nourishes us.

 That’s why we have carefully selected recyclable glass packaging, recycled print materials for our postage and product boxes, compostable and ocean safe corn starch fill within our postage boxes too, while also running our in-house recycling program RAWCYCLE.

 Handcrafted and poured in boutique batches, our products use the freshest ingredients and last 18 months unopened, or 6 months after opening in your beauty bar.

-While the natural ingredients and formula remain completely unchanged with each batch, natural colours and scents can vary from batch to batch depending on when the ingredients were harvested.
+While the natural, naturally derived or nature identical ingredients and formula remain completely unchanged with each batch, natural colours and scents can vary from batch to batch depending on when the ingredients were harvested.
 You'll always know that each batch is FRESH and unique!

-With a team between New Zealand and Australia, every batch is lovingly poured while supporting human jobs and environmental sustainability.
+With a team between New Zealand, Australia and the United States, every batch is lovingly poured while supporting human jobs and environmental sustainability.